mantidproject/mantid/dev-docs/source/ISISReflectometryInterface.rst

                             QMessageBox::Ok);
     }

-- The :code:`QtMainWindowView` sets up the concrete instance (actually just a pointer to itself) and passes it in the construction of anything that needs it, e.g. the :code:`RunsPresenter` (in this case using a factory - more about the `Factory pattern`_ below):
+- The :code:`QtMainWindowView` creates a concrete instance of the interface (actually just a pointer to itself) and passes it in the construction of anything that needs it, e.g. the :code:`RunsPresenter` (in this case using a factory to perform the construction - more about the `Factory pattern`_ below):

   .. code-block:: c++